parafoxia/python-scripts/README.md

 install-python 3.10.7 3.8.0b2 3.11.0rc1
 ```

-**Note:** If you do not use a Debian-based system, you will need to edit the script to use your distribution.
+**Note:** If you do not use a Debian-based system, you will need to edit the script to use your distribution's package manager.

 ## Uninstalling Python